prdoring/ModelMasher/README.md

 Here is an example workflow for generating an ACC Livery.
 This should work for most complex UV maps but your mielage may vary.
 I will skip the specifics of setting up a custom livery for ACC as if you are here I am sure you allready know how to do so.
 If you don't you can check out my [video tutorial](https://www.youtube.com/watch?v=gyHiSUuZmRA) for the base setup.

-Steps 0-3 will only need to be done once to generate as many ai liveries as you want.
+Steps 0-2 will only need to be done once per model to generate the base files needed for as many ai liveries as you want.

 **Prereqs**
 * [Automatic111's stable diffusion UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)